oss-review-toolkit/ort/README.md

 * [Licensee](https://github.com/benbalter/licensee)
 * [ScanCode](https://github.com/nexB/scancode-toolkit)

-## Supported remote caches
+## Supported remote storages

-For reusing already known scan results, ORT can currently use one of the following backends as a remote cache:
+For reusing already known scan results, ORT can currently use one of the following backends as a remote storage:

 * [Artifactory](https://jfrog.com/artifactory/)